 This collaborative process was an experiment in bringing personal, community and familial stories to life, as artists were given the time and opportunity to explore their memories and share their experiences throughout the intensive with one another.
 And, ultimately, with their audience.
 Together, Memory Keepers/Gardiens des mémoires is a unique and thought provoking experiment in collaborative making that provides a precedent for further intersections between emerging and mid-career artists from across Inuit Nunangat and the South.

-Emily Henderson is a Contributing Editor at Inuit Art Quarterly and final year Anthropology student at the University of British Columbia.
-She is also the current Editor-in-Chief of The Ethnograph: Journal of Anthropological Studies.
+Emily Henderson is a Contributing Editor at Inuit Art Quarterly and a final year Anthropology Student at the University of British Columbia.
+She is currently Editor-in-Chief of The Ethnograph: Journal of Anthropological Studies.